 - As with any meeting, limit side conversations and multitasking.

-- Leverage online collaboration tools like OneDrive for Business to take notes, share content, and collaborate real-time.
-This enables all participants to interact, versus using a physical whiteboard or other physical visuals only available in the primary conference room.
+- Leverage online collaboration tools like Microsoft Teams to take notes, share content, and collaborate real-time.

 - Tell others if you leave the video conference early.